georgiapant/gh_user_info_downloader/README.md

 ## datasetcreator folder

-This folder contains functions that can download raw data about the user.
-The different data that can be dowloaded are:
+This folder contains functions that can create raw data about the user.
+The different data that can be created are:
 - about the activeness of the user
     * The time the user is active in years, months, days.
 - About the communication skills of the user